FacilMap/Leaflet.DraggableLines/README.md

 new L.Polyline([53.09897, 12.02728], [52.01701, 14.18884], { color: '#0000ff', weight: 10 }).addTo(map);

-const draggable = new L.DraggableLines(map);
+const draggable = new DraggableLines(map);
 draggable.enable();
 ```

-By default, `L.DraggableLines` makes all Polylines and Polygons with `interactive: true` on the map draggable, including ones that
+By default, `DraggableLines` makes all Polylines and Polygons with `interactive: true` on the map draggable, including ones that
 are added after it has been enabled.